-There’s a whole world of technical SEO that needs tending to in order to make a site perform and convert at its best.
+There’s a whole world of technical SEO that needs tending to for a site to perform and convert at its best.
 But how do you manage the many, many tasks involved in keeping a site’s SEO healthy?
-I already covered some of these things in my last blog post: [Part 2] On-Page Optimization For Perfect Technical SEO: Auditing & Site Maintenance, but I really wanted to focus on the process of doing an audit in this on a step by step guide to site auditing for SEO.
+I already covered some of these things in my previous blog post- Technical SEO for 2020: Site Maintenance & Auditing [+ Free Template], but I want to focus on the process of conducting an SEO audit in this on a step-by-step guide.

 Maintaining your site doesn’t have to be a daunting undertaking.
-That’s because it’s easy (and actually smarter!) to break up your checkups into manageable tasks that occur monthly, bi-monthly, quarterly, and yearly.
-To make it even easier, below is a how-to breaking down all the tasks you need to perform for a kick-ass SEO audit separated into a schedule: monthly, bi-monthly, quarterly, and yearly to keep it organized.
+I like to break up site checkups into manageable tasks that occur throughout the year and annually.
+To make it even easier, below is a how-to on breaking down all the tasks you need to perform for a kick-ass SEO audit separated into a schedule: monthly, bi-monthly, quarterly, and yearly to keep it organized.

 Get your calendars handy, download the SEO Audit Checklist, and let’s dive in!

 To set yourself up for SEO success, there are a couple of tasks that need frequent attention.
 Keeping these elements up to date can be the difference between your site’s new pages being indexed by Google or being completely overlooked.
 (Google has to index your site in order to rank it.)